 - Eliminating the need for pesticide use (considering most pests live in the soil), effectively making air, water, soil and food cleaner.

-In the mid-1980s, hydroponics took a major step forward with the introduction of two superior growing media rockwool and perlite.
-This media has allowed the science of hydroponics to move forward and become accepted as a practical and profitable way of growing crops.
+In the mid-1980s, hydroponics took a major step forward with the introduction of two superior growing media—rockwool and perlite, which have allowed the science of hydroponics to move forward and become accepted as a practical and profitable way of growing crops.